truth table: Binary Operations 3

 the test passes. project_first returns

-• I add the last case to test_project_first in test_binary.py
+• I add an assertion for the last case to test_project_first in test_binary.py

 115 def test_project_first(self):